datacommonsorg/docsite/custom_dc/manage_repo.md

    git checkout -b <var>BRANCH_NAME</var> customdc_stable
    </pre>

-1. To verify that your local repo is at the same version of the vode, run the following command:
+1. To verify that your local repo is at the same version of the code, run the following command:

    ```
    git log --oneline --graph